 Male Avatar: His supports with Chrom play out in a very Ho Yay-tastic way, with him acting as a borderline "nagging wife" towards him.

-Though nowhere to this level, Chrom also has ship tease with Olivia.
-Not only they can marry in the same chapter she appears and she can potentially take the highest priority out of all his prospect girlfriends (even more than Sumia and girl!Avatar themselves, if Chrom's other female Supports have not progressed beyond a C Support with Chrom), but out of Chrom's non-Lucina potential children, Olivia's son Inigo physically resembles Chrom the mostand is the only one explicitly said to have the Brand of the Exalt on him (and even on one of his eyes, like his sister Lucina).
-Note, however, that in the case of Olivia (and the village maiden Chrom will be paired up with if he somehow manages to not be eligible to marry any of the others), the game is quick to lampshade the abruptness of Chrom's romantic prospects.
+Chrom also has quite the ship tease with Olivia.
+Not only they can marry in the same chapter she appears and she can potentially take the highest priority out of all his prospect girlfriends (even more than Sumia and girl!Avatar themselves, if Chrom's other female Supports have not progressed beyond a C Support with Chrom), but out of Chrom's non-Lucina potential children, Olivia's son Inigo physically resembles Chrom the mostand is the only one explicitly said to have the Brand of the Exalt on his body (and even on one of his eyes, like his older sister Lucina).

 There's also a short-lived ship tease between Shepard and Morinth.